deneshkumarmn/ds/_pages/projects.md

 #### March 2020 - June 2020 | Pennsylvania, USA

 -----
-*	Developed an model to flag fraudelent crypto-currency transcaction
+*	Developed an unsupervised machine learning model to flag fraudelent crypto-currency transcactions
-*	Implement K-Means and GMM with principle compound analysis and comparing the rand index <br>
+*	Implement K-Means and GMM with principle compound analysis and comparing the Rand Index finding best cluster for the dataset <br>

 Here is the - [Github Repo](https://github.com/aayush1909/Business-Intelligence-Systems)